|Application deadline:||EU/EEA/Swiss Citizens -1 April 2014 ; Non-EU/EEA Citizens -15 January 2014|

 As a graduate from the MSc programme in Food Science and Technology, you are, among other things, also able to:

-The food industry is one of Denmarks most important sectors, and many opportunities exist for food science graduates.
+The food industry is one of Denmark’s most important sectors, and many opportunities exist for food science graduates.
+Also, increasing technologicalisation has made food production extremely complex, and there is a growing need for highly qualified graduates who can grasp and apply the new technologies.

 The MSc programme in Food Science and Technology consists of compulsory courses, elective courses and thematic courses building on the knowledge you have acquired on food issues and food production.